bmjoy/WebRTC-for-Unity/README.md

 - [ ] Create an interface API for signaling, that can be implemented for different ways of signaling (Websocket/Socket, Http, etc)

 ## Contribution:
 Yes, please.
-If you think
+If you think you can contribute to any of the points above, or have any suggestions, design thoughts, use cases, anything really, go ahead and open an issue and/or create a pull request.